Necromorphs: Reception

 The Necromorphs have been unanimously acclaimed by critics as a landmark depiction of horror themes within the video game industry.
-Caty McCarthy from USGamer described the Necromorphs to be a revolting yet memorable mixture of the Alien franchise's facehuggers and common tropes from gruesome zombie films, and that their penchant for emerging from unexpected spaces to ambush the player character is "exhilarating".
-She suggested that much of the critical acclaim and fan following of the Dead Space franchise could be credited to the "horrifying levels of Necromorphs that Wanat and other artists at Visceral Games designed over the years". and that they have claimed a corner of their own in history, "not just in the realm of video game horror, but all horror".
-Tom Power concurred that plenty of the praise the first Dead Space received was due to the effective portrayal of the Necromorphs, and that they have been an iconic part of video game culture for over a decade.
-Tim Turi from Game Informer lauded the Necromorphs as some of the most grotesque enemies he "ever had the pleasure of dismembering in a video game".
+Caty McCarthy of website USGamer described the Necromorphs as a revolting yet memorable mixture of the Alien franchise's facehuggers and common tropes from gruesome zombie films.
+She further wrote that their penchant for emerging from unexpected spaces to ambush the player character is "exhilarating".
+McCarthy suggested that much of the critical acclaim and fan following of the Dead Space franchise could be credited to the "horrifying levels of Necromorphs that Wanat and other artists at Visceral Games designed over the years" and that they have claimed a corner of their own in history, "not just in the realm of video game horror, but all horror."
+Tom Power concurred that plenty of the praise the first Dead Space received was due to the effective portrayal of the Necromorphs and that they have been an iconic part of video game culture for over a decade.
+Game Informer magazine's Tim Turi lauded the Necromorphs as some of the most grotesque enemies he "ever had the pleasure of dismembering in a video game."
 Ben Reeves, also from Game Informer, praised Veca's effective use of layering familiar sounds to unnerve players and "fool their minds into fear" by exploiting the human subconscious.
-The Necromorphs have appeared in numerous "top" lists published by sources such as IGN, Paste Magazine and GamesRadar.
-IGN also described Necromorph as one of their favorite video game monsters of all time.
+The Necromorphs have appeared in numerous "top" lists published by sources such as IGN, Paste Magazine and GamesRadar+.
+Writing for IGN, Jesse Schedeen also described Necromorph as one of his favorite video game monsters of all time, while Phil Hayton of Bloody Disgusting described it as one of the most iconic horror video game enemies of all time.

 The opportunity to play as Necromorphs in the asymmetrical multiplayer mode of Dead Space 2 received a more mixed response.
 Quintin Smith assessed footage of the multiplayer mode's beta phase and found it to be somewhat boring.
-He criticized the quality of Necromorph animations within said footage and opined that it failed to make a good case for players to choose to play as Necromorphs, as opposed to the "excellent array of weaponry" which could be wielded by human characters.
+He criticized the quality of Necromorph animations within the footage and opined that it failed to make a good case for players to play as Necromorphs, as opposed to the "excellent array of weaponry" which could be wielded by human characters.
 On the other hand, Simon Park assessed the multiplayer mode to be a "slight but focused" experience and praised the tactical respawn options for various Necromorph forms, which differ from each other in power or strength, as an "ingenious system".